kirandash/Python/django_restapi_ecom/readme.md

 ### 5.4 Test case for UpdateAPIView subclass
 1. Update API View is failing.
 Fix that by updating API view properly in serializers.py file

+### 5.5 Test case for image upload in UpdateAPIView subclass